Jan Matejko: Death

-Matejko suffered from a peptic ulcer, and died in Kraków on 1 November of internal bleeding.
+Matejko suffered from a peptic ulcer, and died in Kraków on 1 November 1893 of internal bleeding.
 His funeral on 5 November drew large crowds, and his death was newsworthy in at least thirty two European newspapers.
 He was buried in Kraków's Rakowicki Cemetery.

 Significance, style and themes

 He is counted among the most significant of Polish painters, and considered by many as "Poland's greatest history painter" or as "a cult figure for the nation at large... [already] by the time of his death.".
 Wilhelm von Kaulbach and his "historical symbolism" style had a profound influence on Matejko.
 This aimed not so much at an exact representation of past events, but gave the artist freedom to interpret and opened the possibility to blend historical data within a chosen perspective.
 Matejko's technique in the Neoclassical genre has been praised for its "luminosity, detail and imagination".

 He succeeded in propagating Polish history, and fostering the memory of an erstwhile historic state lost to the world, while his country remained carved up between three European powers which afforded its Polish natives no prospect of political self-determination.
 His works, disseminated through thousands of reproductions, have become standard illustrations of the many key events in Polish history.
-His 1860 illustrated album, Ubiory w Polsce (Costume in Poland), is seen as a valuable historical reference.
+His 1860 illustrated album, Ubiory w Polsce (Clothes in Poland), is seen as a valuable historical reference.